 Delta got a lot of bad press recently for drastically increasing partner award prices.
 And, as a result, people began to question the value of chasing Delta elite status.
 In the post “Ouch – Big Delta devaluation on partner awards,” Nick wrote “Delta is devaluing business class awards big time at a time when few people are looking at international business class awards… Sorry Greg, I just can’t see spending for Delta Diamond as a winning proposition moving forward.”
 Now, though, Delta has greatly upped the ante.
 I’d argue that spending one’s way to Delta elite status may make more sense now than ever before.

-For details about spending towards elite status, see: Manufacturing Delta elite status in 2020 and beyond.
+For details about spending towards elite status, see: How to earn Delta elite status through credit card spend.